-This December 1st, we will be celebrating Giving Tuesday.
-On this global day of giving, the Myeloma Crowd is working to raise $500,000 for 21st-century multiple myeloma research.
+This November 30th, we will be celebrating Giving Tuesday.
+On this global day of giving, the Myeloma Crowd by HealthTree is working to raise $400,000 to make real change in multiple myeloma.

 Giving Tuesday is always the first Tuesday after Thanksgiving.
 It first started in 2012 as a response to commercialization and consumerism during the season of post-Thanksgiving (Black Friday, Cyber Monday, etc.) Since 2012 it has grown exponentially, as is commonly referred to as #givingtuesday for the purpose of hashtag activism.
 The 92nd Street Young Men's and Young Women's Hebrew Association and United Nations Foundation were the original foundations that started the movement.

 In 2016, Facebook began to connect with charities and promised (along with Bill Gates) to match $900, 000 of what was raised.
 That sparked a movement, and Giving Tuesday became even more popular.
 The newly-founded holiday has grown to become a key event of fundraising departments in nonprofit organizations around the globe.

 Matching donations have now become increasingly popular as a way to connect businesses seeking to do "social good".
 Part of their yearly budget is traditionally set aside for charitable giving, and by providing matching donations to non-profit organizations, they are able to market to a new audience in a very unique way.

 Giving Tuesday has been praised as an antithesis of consumer culture and as a way for people to give back.